The Voice (American TV series) season 16: Week 3: Playoffs (April 29 & 30)

 The new Live Top 24 round took place on April 29, with results following on April 30.
 Eight artists from any four teams were saved by the public and advance to the Top 13.
 Each coach chose one of their own artists to advance.
+This becomes the only season in which a coach has had more than 4 artists in the Lives, as Shelton advanced 6 artists to the Live shows.

 This season, same as last season, the artist who racked up the most streams on Apple Music during the voting window had their Apple Music votes multiplied by 5.
 The recipient of the Apple Music multiplier was Gyth Rigdon.
 Kanard Thomas, the winner of the Comeback Stage Finals, competed against LB Crew who was eliminated in the Live Cross Battles.
 America chose LB through an Instant Save, and he completed the Top 13 by rejoining Team Adam.